Bamba101/Udacity_Disaster_Response/README.md

 consisting of 3 main parts:

-1.creating an ETL pipeline to clean the data.
+1. creating an ETL pipeline to clean the data.
-2.Machine Learning pipeline to train a model.
+2. Machine Learning pipeline to train a model.
-3.Web app to predict new messages.
+3. Web app to predict new messages.

 ## Table of Contents
 1. [Description](#description)